zak-schlemmer/robot/README.md

 There are additional requirements for using robot in osx.

-The install and update will try to install/use homebrew.
+The install and update will try to install/use homebrew to implement these, but that doesn't work very well yet.

-If you do not want homebrew on your machine, you will need:
+I would recomend attempting to implement these items manually:

 * unison
 * unison-fsmonitor
 * fswatch
 * docker-sync

+The install/update scripts will skill attempting to implement these items if they exist.

 ----------------